Levitik/postgresqlRepl/README.md

 - subscriber instance has heavy load
 - network issues or other

-We will focus on two primary views that Postges offers: pg_stat_replication and pg_replication_slots.
+We will focus on two primary views that Postgres offers: pg_stat_replication and pg_replication_slots.
-While these views offer everything we need for monitoring, they only provide an instantaneous snapshot of the replication status, so it is advisable to poll all the needed informations from these views on regular interval (e.g. 1h) and store the result in another database.
+While these views offer everything we need for monitoring, they only provide an instantaneous snapshot of the replication status, so it is advisable to pull all the needed informations from these views on regular interval (e.g. 1h) and store the result in another database.
 And based on the historical data, you can build a dashboard, compute a lag and trigger an alert when the lag reach a predefined threshold.

 You can run the SQL below on regular interval to collect the information and compute different type of lags: